Nick Koberstein — September 07, 2021

 - goto(x,y): move your turtle directly to the location (x,y)

 - penup(): turn off your pen

 There are a few other commands, but I’ll leave that to you to discover!

 Share your masterpiece with us on twitter using #NumWorksPythonArt

 Nick Koberstein — Math Teacher in Residence

-Nick is our Math Teacher in Residence for the United States.
+Nick is one of our Math Teachers in Residence for the United States.
 He taught high school mathematics for nine years in North Carolina including Algebra 1 through AP Calculus and AP Statistics.
 Nick creates classroom resources for teachers, leads workshops and webinars, and collaborates with the engineering team to ensure our calculator meets the needs of teachers and students.
-In addition to educational technology, Nick’s other passions include music, board games, and growing avocado trees!
+In addition to educational technology, Nick's other passions include music, board games, and growing avocado trees!